j50n/deno-proc/site/src/introduction.md

 # Introduction

+> This is all going to be redone.
+Ignore it.

 `proc` simplifies working with child processes in Typescript/Deno.
 Its goal is to achieve the simplicity of shell scripts.